awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 1. In the **Modify Cluster** window, change your cluster, and then choose **Modify**\.
 The resulting window shows the options available to modify a cluster\.
 Including tabs with options to update **Cluster settings**, **Maintenance settings**, and **Snapshot settings**\.

-#### Setting the Maintenance Track for a Cluster<a name="rs-mgmt-set-maintenance-track"></a>
+#### Setting the maintenance track for a cluster<a name="rs-mgmt-set-maintenance-track"></a>

 You can set the maintenance track for a cluster with the console\.
-For more information, see [Choosing Cluster Maintenance Tracks](working-with-clusters.md#rs-mgmt-maintenance-tracks)\.
+For more information, see [Choosing cluster maintenance tracks](working-with-clusters.md#rs-mgmt-maintenance-tracks)\.

 **To set a maintenance track for a cluster**